kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-04-own-domain.md

    EOF
    ```

 8. Add your subdomain(s) at the end of the API Gateway **domain.allowlist** parameter.
-For example, `--domain-whitelist=my.sub1.mydomain.com`.
+See the following example: `--domain-allowlist=my.sub1.mydomain.com`.
 Use a comma as a separator.
-Run:
+Run the following command, to edit the deployment:

    ```bash
   kubectl edit deployment -n kyma-system api-gateway